Presenter Biographies

 Patricia C. D’Agostino, J.D.; Partner, Margolis Bloom & D’Agostino

-Steve Dimitriou, A.I.F, C.P.F.A.; Managing Partner, Mayflower Advisors
+Steve Dimitriou, A.I.F, C.P.F.A.; Co-Founder and Managing Partner, Mayflower Advisors

 Lauren Dumont, Psy.D.; Clinical Psychologist and Clinical Director, Kendall Psychological Associates